grosbusen/sample/README.md

+# Introduction

-Git is easy.
+First and foremost, Git is easy.
 Git is fun.
 Thanks Linus!

-# Introduction

 During the next year you will learn the fundamentals of data science.